taokann/WeBash/README.md

 ## Get involved
 You can contribute to WeBash by offering new commands to it.
-Clone the repo, then send a pull request with you amazing new command !
+Clone the repo, then send a pull request with your amazing new command !

 Thanks for your interest in WeBash !